GeorgeAppleton/dogbooks/readme.md

 If you have any issues with version compatibility I used: `npm version 5.3.0`, `composer version 1.6.3`, `gulp cli 3.9.1`

-Request a DB dump from me and configure it
+Request a DB dump from me or run `php artisan migrate` for a blank DB and configure your .env settings

 Test your connection with custom command `php artisan connection:status`

+## Future Plans

+* Financial details for financial year
+* Training, sales, expenditures, booking financials
+* Multiple users so this can be effectively hosted and used by many (users and password reset tables currently empty)
+* Added details to booking such as discounts (% and fixed), outstanding payments, deposit paid (amount), various rates
+* No hardcoding, each user can set their own timescales, rates, dog sizes, charges etc